 Stainless steel mesh basket

-May chip or break if dropped
+It may chip or break if dropped.

-Enamel may crack if heated or dropped
+The enamel may crack if heated or dropped.

-Most ceramic teapots are dishwasher safe
+Most ceramic teapots are dishwasher-safe.

 Green teas drinkers